 Federal Pell grant is offered to students who submit the FAFSA, and is based on financial need.
 The U.S. Department of Education sets eligibility amounts for the Pell grant each academic year, and it is typically offered to students with an Expected Family Contribution (EFC) that falls within a certain range.

-For more detailed information about the Pell grant, visit
+For more detailed information about the Pell grant, visit Federal Pell Grants website.

 Federal Supplemental Educational Opportunity Grant (SEOG)

 Federal SEOG if offered to students who are Pell eligible as a supplement to help cover expenses.
 Funding for SEOG is limited, and not all students who are eligible for the Pell grant will receive an award.
+Undergraduate students must be enrolled in at least 6 hours per term to qualify.

 TEXAS Grant (Towards EXcellence, Access, and Success Grant Program)

 The TEXAS Grant was established to assist well-prepared high school graduates with college expenses.
-The TEXAS Grant is available to both FAFSA and TASFA students.
+The TEXAS Grant is available to both FAFSA and TASFA undergraduate students.
 There are very specific requirements that must be met in order for students to be eligible for the TEXAS Grant.
-Priority Deadline is March 15th.
+Priority Deadline is January 15th.
 Students submitting a valid FAFSA or TASFA application by this date are given priority in receiving awards through the state financial aid programs.

 At the end of the first year, students must meet Satisfactory Academic Progress requirements: